skytap/well-architected-framework/resiliency/README.md

 ## Definitions

-**RTO**: Downtime of services, apps and infrastructure for business continuity – i.e., the amount of time it takes to get back up and running in the event of a disaster or outage.
+**RTO**: Downtime of services, apps and infrastructure for business continuity â€“ i.e., the amount of time it takes to get back up and running in the event of a disaster or outage.

-**RPO**: Frequency of data backup – i.e., the amount of time in which data may be lost.
+**RPO**: Frequency of data backup â€“ i.e., the amount of time in which data may be lost.

 The two numbers above, combined with contingencies like distance, amount of data rate change and available bandwidth will determine whether to employ a High Availability Tool or a Disaster Recovery Tool.